69 Worcester Street, Christchurch

 Extent of List Entry

-Extent includes the land described as Lot 2 DP 6773 (CT CB415/82), Canterbury Land District and the building known as Worcester Chambers thereon.
+Extent includes the land described as Lot 2 DP 6773 (RT CB415/82), Canterbury Land District and the building known as Worcester Chambers thereon.

 Constructed in 1928, the Worcester Chambers building at 69 Worcester Street, Christchurch, has historical and social significance as a purpose built commercial college and architectural significance for its Georgian Revival design by nationally renowned architect Cecil Wood.